 Is Kyoto Expensive?
 What Is A Reasonable Kyoto Budget?

 Japan suffers from a reputation as an expensive country.
 The surprising fact is, Japan is the cheapest country in the developed world, especially now that the yen has plummeted in value against almost every other world currency.
 You probably think I’m making this up in hopes of luring you to Japan, but I’ve done some real research to back this up.
-Check out my article Japan: It’s Cheaper Than You Think on my ChrisRowthorn.com company site to see some actual figures and cost comparisons.
+Check out our article Japan Is Cheaper Than You Think on this site.

 Budget Kyoto Trip Pricing